youssef-mansor/TheAgentCompany/servers/README.md

 # Intro

 This directory contains code & configs needed to run all services, including GitLab, ownCloud, Plane, and RocketChat.
-All services are launched and running on CMU ogma server, but if you'd like to launch them by yourself, please refer to [Development Guide](../docs/DEVELOPMENT.md).

-Below are the addresses, usernames, and passwords for each service.
-Note that you must add `<server-ip> the-agent-company.com` to your `/etc/hosts` file.
+Below are the URLs, usernames, and passwords for each service.
+Note that you must add `<server-ip> the-agent-company.com` to your `/etc/hosts` file, since we use the synthetic hostname `the-agent-company.com` everywhere among all tasks.
 You could use `127.0.0.1` as the server ip if your services are running locally.

+Caveat: `the-agent-company.com` is a real domain where we host the project website with the leaderboard.
+For benchmarking purpose, all tasks assume this domain hosts the services.
+Since this domain does not really host any of the following services, you need to change your `/etc/hosts` file to point to your own server ip, if and only if you'd like to use your browser to poke around the services.
+For evaluation purpose, the hostname routing is taken care of by the initialization script.

 ## GitLab
 * service url: http://the-agent-company.com:8929